Our History

 Both men also feel passionate about seeing more minority owned businesses in their community.
 Brad says that while Memphis is 65% African American, only 1% of business revenue goes to minority-owned firms.
 “There’s a need to get rid of the old school systems (that prevent minority-owned businesses from landing contracts),” Brad says.
 “I think there’s such an opportunity.”

-The partnership has paid off for ABES.
-The company is thriving, experiencing growth at all levels.
-Both Brad and Emmanuel look forward to many more years doing what they love most — making the world a better place through engineering.
+The partnership has paid off for ABES Engineering and ABES Contracting.
+Both companies are thriving, experiencing growth at all levels.
+Brad and Emmanuel say they look forward to many more years doing what they love most — making the world a better place through engineering and contracting.